telerik/reporting-docs/interactivity/actions/sorting-action/sorting-multiple-items-groups.md

 1. Click __OK__ .

-1. In Sort expressions drop-down select the field or write expression for which you are defining a sorting action In this case you have to use =Sum(Fields.LineTotal) Specifying a sort expression is required.
+1. In Sort expressions drop-down select the field or write expression for which you are defining a sorting action In this case, you have to use the `=Sum(Fields.LineTotal)` expression.
+Specifying a sort expression is required.

 1. Click __OK__ .